 When managed properly, affiliate programs offer a wealth of benefits.
 They encourage trusted voices to promote you, and you’ll only pay affiliates when they make a sale.
 Let’s check out the biggest benefits of affiliate programs that marketers identified.

-Affiliate programs incentivize people outside of your in-house team to promote you
+Affiliate programs incentivize people outside your in-house team

 Ryan Roller of Bead The Change shares, “I think the biggest advantage of affiliate marketing is you essentially get a team to market your product outside of your in-house marketing employees.
 The better an affiliate is at marketing your product, the more revenue they receive, so there is definitely an incentive for them.”